DETAILED ACTION

 With respect to Claim 24, STROPE discloses a data processing apparatus comprising:

-flash memory having a plurality of multi-level flash memory cells being arranged in multiple physical pages each having a defined number N > 1 of data pages corresponding to the different levels of the multi-level flash memory (Claim 1 – “a multi-level cell memory having a same physical page configured to be programmed at different programming rates by selecting different levels of a voltage provided to cells within the same physical page”; Claim 2 – “wherein the multi-level cell memory comprises multi-level cell (MLC) NAND Flash memory”); and
+multi-level flash memory having a plurality of multi-level flash memory cells being arranged in multiple physical pages each having a defined number N > 1 of data pages corresponding to different levels of the multi-level flash memory (Claim 1 – “a multi-level cell memory having a same physical page configured to be programmed at different programming rates by selecting different levels of a voltage provided to cells within the same physical page”; Claim 2 – “wherein the multi-level cell memory comprises multi-level cell (MLC) NAND Flash memory”); and

 one or more processors coupled to the flash memory (Fig 1, Flash Memory Controller), wherein the one or more processors having access to a program memory in which one or more programs are stored, which when executed on the one or more processors cause the data processing apparatus to perform a method of restructuring input data to be stored in the flash memory comprising: